 On the sofa, on the clothes, in the car, in the dog basket or dog bed.
 Dog hair everywhere!
 It’s completely normal for a dog to shed.
 After all, humans lose hair every day too.
 With some dog breeds you have to deal with a lot of shedding - and a lot of cleaning.
 Don’t mind?
 Or maybe you’re reading this article because you want to cross “fur monsters” off your list?
 If you’re looking for tips on how best to remove dog hair, you’ve come to the right place.

-How to Remove Dog Hair
+How to Clean Up Dog Hair

-- Lint roller and brushes
+• Lint roller and brushes

 The lint roller is a roll with an adhesive paper.
 The hair will stick to it, if you roll it over your clothes.
 Simple, fast and effective.
 There are reusable clothing brushes especially designed to catch animal hairs, too.
 This helps producing less plastic waste and most people say that these brushes work even better than the lint roller.

-- Tumble drier
+• Tumble drier

 (Dry) clothes that are suitable for tumble dry can be put in the dryer for a few minutes.
 Put in a clean and wet microfibre cloth, too.
 The air stream and the spinning will remove the hair, which then sticks to the cloth.
 Just make sure to examine the lint filter afterwards and clean it if needed.

-- Washing machine
+• Washing machine

 You can use lint remover balls.
 Simply put them in the washing drum together with your clothes.
 They are surrounded by a velcro material.
 Your pets' hair will be caught by them.